-Public purpose is defined in section 7.4(2) of the EP&A Act to include the provision of, or the recoupment of the cost of providing public amenities and public services, affordable housing, transport or other infrastructure.
+1979 (the Act) to include the provision of, or the recoupment of the cost of providing public amenities and public services, affordable housing, transport or other infrastructure.
 It also includes the funding of recurrent expenditure relating to such things as the monitoring of planning impacts of development and the conservation or enhancement of the natural environment.

-Section 7.4(4) of the EP&A Act provides that a provision of a planning agreement is not invalid by reason only that there is no connection between the development and the object of the expenditure of any money required to be paid under the provision.
-However, the Practice Note provides that planning agreements must not include public benefits wholly unrelated to the particular development.
+Section 93F7.4(4) of the Act provides that a provision of a planning agreement is not invalid by reason only that there is no connection between the development and the object of the expenditure of any money required to be paid under the provision.